HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Introduction

-In June 2026, a new HTTP method QUERY was officially standardized as RFC 10008.
-This method takes the "best of both worlds" from GET and POST — I actually implemented a server in Python and got it running.
+In June 2026, the new HTTP method QUERY was officially standardized as RFC 10008.
+I actually implemented a server in Python and ran this method, which takes the "best of both worlds" from GET and POST.

 https://github.com/oharu121/http-query-method-rfc10008-demo